-Julian, (early) 30-something, and Mark, 70-something, are out to find the Mission’s best burger.
-If you have suggestions, leave a comment — or send an e-mail to Julian at email@example.com.
-You may remember Mark and Julian from the Fried Chicken Showdown series.
+Julian, 30-something, and Mark, 70-something, are out to find the Mission’s best burger.
+Send suggestions to firstname.lastname@example.org.
+Check out their Fried Chicken Showdown series.

 Did you know Trick Dog has rebranded itself as Quik Dog?
 It may have to do with promoting itself as more than a bar.